oracle-livelabs/multicloud/helidon-virtual-thread/intro/intro.md

 * Explore OCI Code Editor
 * Build and run the Nima application
 * Build and run the Reactive application
-* Analyze the simplicity of the Nima application
+* Analyse the simplicity of the Nima application
 * Compare stack trace for Nima and Reactive application
 * Generate a Helidon MP application
 * Migrate the Helidon 3 application to Helidon 4